Falu-G/Regu-Genius/README.md

     return fm_res;
 ```

-**Where NLT_Rules is the extrated Natural Language Text from the HTML RASE tagged document**
+**Where NLT_Rules is the extracted Natural Language Text from the HTML RASE tagged document**

 **Sample Preprocessing**